adamjstevenson/oauth-stripe-connect-php/README.md

 2. From the project's root directory, run `vagrant up`.
 This should provision the machine and install everything that's needed.
 This might take a while the first time.
 3. Load http://12.12.12.12 in your browser.
 You should see the index page for this app with a button to "connect to Stripe".
 4. Fill out the account application with [some test data](https://stripe.com/docs/testing), connect an existing Stripe account if you have one, or just click the "skip this account form" link at the top to connect with a test-only account.
+5. You'll be redirected back to the redirect URL you defined in your Stripe account (your local Vagrant instance) and some information about your account will be displayed.
+Hooray!